proebrock/lighthouse/2d_calibrate_multiple/README.markdown

 ## Solution

-The script `run_calib.py` calibrates all four cameras.
+The script calibrates all four cameras separately, resulting in the camera intrinsics as well as the camera extrinsics: the transformations from the calibration board to each of the cameras for each pose of the calibration board.
+We can calculate the transformations from camera 0 to each of the other cameras for each calibration board pose and for the final result average over all these.

 We express all camera poses relative to camera 0 and then average over all estimated poses for each camera.
 For each camera we compare the nominal camera pose from the image generation (first line) with the estimated camera pose from the calibration (second line) and determine the translational and rotatory difference between both:

 ```
 ###### Camera poses ######